Practice Charter Standards

 A copy of the scheme is available by written request.

 The practice will not accept violent or abusive behaviour from any patient.
-Such behaviour will result in immediate removal from the practice list and referral to the PCT service for violent or aggressive patients.
+Such behaviour will result in immediate removal from the practice list and referral to the CCG service for violent or aggressive patients.

 You are entitled to see a doctor anywhere in the UK if you are away from home.
 To be seen as a temporary patient simply ask the nearest doctor to see you.
 If you have friends or relatives staying with you and they need medical attention, we will provide them with the necessary treatment.